Fourier transform on graded Lie algebras: Background

 \subsection{Induction and restriction}

-Induction and restriction are two important functors both on nilpotent cone and graded Lie algebras which allow us to go from Levi to the actual group or from the group to a Levi subgroup.
-Let $P$ be a parabolic subgroup of $G$ and $L$ be a Levi factor in $P$ with $U_P$, the unipotent radical.
-For parabolic induction and restriction on nilpotent cone we use the following diagram,
+Induction and restriction are two important functors both for the nilpotent cone and for graded Lie algebras which allow us to go from the sheaves on a Levi subalgebra to sheaves $\mf{g}$ or from the sheaves on $\mf{g}$ to sheaves a Levi subalgebra.
+Let $P$ be a parabolic subgroup of $G$ and $L$ be a Levi factor in $P$ with $U$, the unipotent radical.
+For parabolic induction and restriction on the nilpotent cone we use the following diagram:

-Here $\mathfrak{u}_P=\lie(U_P)$, $\pi_P, e_P$ are the obvious maps and $\mu_P(g,x)=\mathrm{Ad}(g)x$.
+Here $\mathfrak{u}=\lie(U)$, $\pi_P, e_P$ are the obvious maps and $\mu_P(g,x)=\mathrm{Ad}(g)x$.
 Let